avrabe/CarND-MPC-Project/README.md

  on the result the reference velocity is set.

-Using the return values from the MPV solver, the new throttle and orientation is set and the predicted waypoints are returned.
+Using the return values from the MPC solver, the new throttle and orientation is set and the predicted waypoints are returned.

 ### MPC solve
 The model predictive control solver is based on a kinematic model.
 The model with the given bounds and constraints is handed over to an optimizer.
 The optimzer tries to find the best solution for the given N prediction steps with dt time in between.
 If the optimizer returns with no error the first actuator values returned.
-In case of an error, the actual front wheel angle and a throttle of -1 is returned.
-This is to bring the car into  safe state.
+In case of an error, the actual front wheel angle and a throttle of -1 is returned to bring the car into a safe state.
 The car model can be described as:

 ![px += v * std::cos(psi) * dt](https://latex.codecogs.com/gif.latex?px_t_&plus;_1&space;=&space;px_t&space;&plus;&space;v_t&space;*&space;\cos(psi_t)&space;*&space;dt)<br>
 ![py += v * std::sin(psi) * dt](https://latex.codecogs.com/gif.latex?py_t_&plus;_1&space;=&space;py_t&space;&plus;&space;v_t&space;*&space;\sin(psi_t)&space;*&space;dt)<br>